Wedding Attire

 Some popular black tie attire options:

-Dresses: Floor-length gowns in luxurious fabrics like silk, satin, or chiffon.
-Darker hues are perfect for winter, while jewel tones and pastels shine in summer and spring.
+Dresses: Floor-length gowns made from luxurious fabrics like silk, satin, or chiffon.
+Darker colors (think navy, black, or deep jewel tones) are ideal for winter, while lighter tones like pastels and jewel tones work well in spring and summer.

-Pant or Jumpsuits: Chic pant suits or tailored jumpsuits in classic colors for a modern twist.
+Pants or Jumpsuits: Modern chic pant suits or tailored jumpsuits in classic hues like black or navy are perfect for those seeking a more contemporary twist.

-Tuxedo: Classic black tuxedo, crisp white shirt, black bow tie, and polished dress shoes.
+Tuxedo: Classic black tuxedo with a crisp white shirt, black bow tie, and polished dress shoes.

-Summer: Lighter fabrics, sleeveless or off-shoulder styles, lighter wool/summer blends.
+Summer: Light fabrics, sleeveless or off-shoulder styles, and lighter wool/summer blends.

-Spring/Fall: Soft florals, layered options for unpredictable temperatures.
+Spring/Fall: Soft florals, layered options to adjust to unpredictable temperatures.

 Dress Code Option 2: Formal or Black Tie Optional